 Do homeschoolers get any tax breaks for their homeschooling expenses?
 Can a homeschool family deduct any of their homeschool expenses?

-Several states have an educational tax credit.
+But, several states have an educational tax credit.
 Iowa, Arizona, Minnesota and Illinois all have some sort of tax break for individuals.
 The credit is available to any public or private school student, so it is not unique to homeschoolers.
 Florida and Pennsylvania offer businesses tax credits if they sponsor a scholarship.